matthias1232/Plex-Playlist-to-TV-Stream/README.md

 # Plex Playlists to TV Channels for Kodi & TVHeadend
-Your Plex Playlists are now your private TV Channels with EPG.
+Your Plex Playlists are now your private TV Channels, and they also generate EPG Data.

 All entries will be looped and repeated infinite.
 An EPG is included, everything is compatible with TVHeadend and Kodi.